PFA03027/constrained_any/README.md

 ```
 above is the definition of yan::constrained_any.
 And it has three template paramters<br>

-1. RequiresCopy: if true, input type is requires copy constructible and copy assignable.
-Then, constrained_any has the copy constructor and copy assignment operator are enabled.
+1. RequiresCopy: if true, input type is requires copy constructible and copy assignable.<br> And, the copy constructor and copy assignment operator of constrained_any are enabled.
 Otherwise, they are deleted from constrained_any.
-2. Constraint: the constraint of the type.
-Constraint\<T\>::value should be available. if Constraint\<T\>::value == true, T is acceptable type, otherwise constrained_any does not accept.
-The default is no_constrained, which means no constraint like std::any.
+2. Constraint: the constraint of the input type.
+Constraint\<T\>::value should be available.<br> If Constraint\<T\>::value == true, T is acceptable type, otherwise constrained_any does not accept.<br> The default is yan::no_constrained, which means no constraint like std::any.
-3. SpecializedOperator: this type adds the specialized member functions to yan::constrained_any.
-SpecializedOperator should be the derived class of yan::special_operation_if.
-The default is no_specialoperation, which means no specialized member functions like std::any.
+3. SpecializedOperator: this type adds the specialized member functions to yan::constrained_any.<br> SpecializedOperator should be the derived class of yan::special_operation_if.<br> The default is yan::no_specialoperation, which means no specialized member functions like std::any.

 ### additional constraints
 To avoid the circular template parameter dependency and unexpected acceptance for value type that is not satisfied by the constraint, yan::constrained_any does not accept std::any and the specialised type of yan::constrained_any.